Aardwolf-Social/aardwolf/INSTALL.md

 directory.
 To get started, copy [`tests/resources/config.toml`](tests/resources/config.toml) to `./aardwolf.toml` and adjust the values accordingly.
-The same values you used in setting up the database should be used unless you know what you're doing.
+The same values you used in setting up the database should be used unless you know what you’re doing.

 ## Running the server